General Standards of Conduct for Engineering Students

 - Issue public statements only in an objective and truthful manner.

 - Act for each employer or client as faithful agents or trustees.

 - Conduct themselves honorably, responsibly, ethically and lawfully so as to enhance the honor, reputation and usefulness of the profession.”

 In 1915, the students of the College of Engineering proposed an Honor Code.
 This was approved by the faculty in 1916 and has been in effect since its inception.
 The Honor Code is a distinguishing feature of the College of Engineering.

 Applications of the Honor Code

-The Honor Code holds that students are honorable, trustworthy people and encourages them to behave with integrity in all phases of university life.
-By conforming to the Code, students do their work in an environment conducive to establishing high standards of personal integrity, professional ethics, and mutual respect.
+The Honor Code holds that students are honorable, trustworthy people and encourages them to behave with integrity in all phases of University life.
+By conforming to the Code, students do their work in an environment conducive to establishing high standards of personal integrity, professional ethic, and mutual respect.